Jeigor/Vanquish.CodeBreakers/README.md

 *********************************************//*

 Asaph Biswa:
-Planning uber like app for mechanics
+Planning uber like app for mechanics.
 ERD drafted

 **********************************************/